 If you want to manage all of this, the best advice is: simplify your life!
 This will help you with the clutter that is taking up physical and mental space.
 It will lower your stress and enable you to focus on other things.
-You will have more time life to do the things you love, you will have more control and be happier this year!
+You will have more time in life to do the things you love, and you will have more control and be happier this year!

 How To Simplify Your Life Right Now